 Our rush to replenish our social interaction diet will see eateries, pubs and clubs make an instant resurgence once restrictions are lifted, but the Covid-19 pandemic has produced extremes in terms of commercial winners and losers.

-Perhaps the travel and tourism industries are in the unenviable position of biggest losers, streaming services are definitely the big winners as isolation draws our attention to escape through entertainment.
-It’s no surprise Netflix is a big winner in this category, it’s growth reflected in Netflix stock, the price of which has been climbing since mid March.
+Perhaps the travel and tourism industries are in the unenviable position of biggest losers, but streaming services are undoubtedly the big winners as isolation draws our attention to escape through entertainment.
+It’s no surprise Netflix is a big winner in this category, it’s growth reflected in Netflix stock, the price of which has been climbing since mid-March.

 For those concerned about the billions of dollars Netflix is investing in content creation, knowing their revenue grew 26% to US$5.77 billion from US$4.52 billion in the same period a year ago, should give some comfort.
-Certainly that result seems to have inspired investors with their shares closing at a record high of US$437.49 on Monday, consequently valuing the company at more than US$191 billion.
-In fact Netflix shares are up 34% in the year to date while Wall Street is down 15% after a 3% slump on Tuesday.
+Indeed, that result seems to have inspired investors with their shares closing at a record high of US$437.49 on Monday, consequently valuing the company at more than US$191 billion.
+In fact, Netflix shares are up 34% in the year to date while Wall Street is down 15% after a 3% slump on Tuesday.

 From an investment perspective, Netflix might be a difficult share to purchase at US$437, but better buying might be found in the businesses who service Netflix in their content production and technology?